minoobeyzavi/Transpara/Druid/SetUpDruid.md

 #### Start Druid

-To use Druid's services, they should always be up and running in the server.
+To use Druid's services, <b>they should always be up and running in the server</b>.
 Run each service in a separate terminal window:

 ```
 java `cat conf-quickstart/druid/historical/jvm.config | xargs` -cp "conf-quickstart/druid/_common:conf-quickstart/druid/historical:lib/*" io.druid.cli.Main server historical